 I sure didn’t have enough faith that I would be looked after — that there could and would be other choices that will become available — more suitable, more supportive, more aligned, plus, mutually beneficial.
 I was clearly operating purely out of fear-based 3D consciousness!

-So, I agreed to the terms set by the owners of Robinson@Cruse Resort, even if it felt too one-sided.
-I sensed that the stipulations were beneficial to them only, meant to protect them only.
+So, I agreed to the terms set by the owners of the resort even if it felt too one-sided.
+I sensed that the stipulations were beneficial to them only.
+Meant to protect them only.

 Did I really know that then?
 How much of what I felt did I trust?
 How much of the inauthenticity and lack of sincerity did I sense?